Last updated on December 26, 2022

 Diamond buyers often compare radiant cut and princess cut diamonds due to their similar outlines.
 Although these two cuts share some traits, several features set them apart.
 Let’s discover the differences between radiant cut vs princess cut diamonds and see what aspects to consider when choosing between the two.

 What Is a Radiant Cut Diamond?

 The original radiant cut was invented by a master diamond cutter Henry Grossbard in 1977.

 Grossbard knew that many people loved the elegant elongated shape of the emerald cut but felt that it did not sparkle enough.
-His goal was combining the best features of the emerald cut and the round brilliant cut into one diamond cut that would unleash the full potential of a diamond’s brilliance.
+His goal was to combine the best features of the emerald cut and the round brilliant cut into one diamond cut that would unleash the full potential of a diamond’s brilliance.

 After years of careful experimentation, Grossbard perfected the radiant cut in 1981.
 That was a revolution in the diamond industry; the elegant emerald shape was transformed into a new cut with unparalleled sparkle.
 Although it did not exceed the round brilliant cut’s brilliance, it was still more brilliant than any other angular cut.

 Radiant cut diamonds come in both rectangular and square shapes with cropped corners.
 Featuring 70 facets, the radiant cut is the first angular cut, the second being the princess cut, which has a complete brilliant-cut facet pattern both on the crown and pavilion.

 What Is a Princess Cut Diamond?

-The history of the princess cut traces back to the early 1960s when Arpad Nagy, a diamond cutter based in London, created a “profile” cut, which was often referred to as the princess cut at the time.
+The history of the princess cut traces back to the early 1960s when Arpad Nagy, a diamond cutter based in London, created the profile cut, which was often referred to as the princess cut at the time.